RedAurum/RedAurum/README.md

 I have always enjoyed making my content to use on the web.
 I acquired my first skills in HTML when I was a teenager, and I also started using Photoshop to edit digital images. <br><br>

-Following online courses on YouTube and Udemy, I learned the basics of Web Development languages and Python.
+Following online courses on YouTube and Udemy, I learned the basics of Web Development languages.
 In a short time, I managed to make my first web page from scratch, and soon after I started practising with Bootstrap.
 I also have experience with Figma and Adobe XD creating wireframes and mock-up applications.

 I am currently studying User Experience Design to take an active part in the Web Design and UX/UI industry in the future.📚
 <hr>